OGGM/oggm/docs/ice-dynamics.rst

 ..
 [Cuffey_Paterson_2010] Cuffey, K., and W. S. B. Paterson (2010).
     The Physics of Glaciers, Butterworth‐Heinemann, Oxford, U.K.

 ..
-[Farinotti_etal_2009] Farinotti, D., Huss, M., Bauder, A., Funk, M., &
-    Truffer, M. (2009).
-A method to estimate the ice volume and ice-thickness distribution of alpine glaciers.
-Journal of Glaciology, 55 (191), 422–430.

-..
 [Golledge_Levy_2011] Golledge, N. R., and Levy, R. H. (2011).
     Geometry and dynamics of an East Antarctic Ice Sheet outlet glacier, under past and present climates.
 Journal of Geophysical Research: